EOFY Offer: 90% off your plan for your first 3 months

 The two main profitability metrics are:

-• Gross profit margin is the percentage of revenue left after direct costs.
+• Gross profit margin: the percentage of revenue left after direct costs

-• Net profit margin is the percentage of revenue left after all expenses.
+• Net profit margin: the percentage of revenue left after all expenses

 High profitability (fat margins):

-• Keep large percentage of sales revenue as profit
+• Retains more revenue: keeps a large percentage of sales as profit

 Low profitability (thin margins):

-• May indicate high costs, low pricing, or competitive pressure
+• Indicates pressure points: may reflect high costs, low pricing, or competitive challenges

 Profit vs profitability and their significant differences

-• Profit is the dollar amount left after paying expenses.
+• Profit: the dollar amount left after paying expenses

-• Profitability is the percentage of revenue you keep after covering costs.
+• Profitability: the percentage of revenue you keep after covering costs

-It's an important distinction.
-High profitability only boosts your bottom line if it's coupled with good revenue.
-So you want good profitability and good sales.
+This distinction matters.
+High profitability only boosts your bottom line when paired with strong revenue.
+You need both good profitability and good sales to grow sustainably.

 Profitability metrics

-Profitability metrics measure different aspects of your business efficiency.
-The two essential metrics are:
+Profitability metrics measure how efficiently your business turns revenue into profit at different stages.
+The two essential metrics for small businesses are:

-• Gross profit margin: Measures efficiency after direct costs
+• Gross profit margin: measures efficiency after paying direct costs

-• Net profit margin: Measures overall business efficiency
+• Net profit margin: measures overall efficiency after paying all expenses

 Gross profit margin

 Gross profit margin measures the percentage of revenue left after paying direct costs of goods sold (COGS).
-This figure varies by industry; for example, the Australian Taxation Office (ATO) benchmark range for 'cost of sales' for footwear retailers is 48% to 59% of turnover.
+This figure varies by industry.

 This remaining money covers general expenses like:

-• Staff salaries, which can significantly impact profitability.
-In one case study, a business's salary expenses were 53.2% of sales, more than double the industry benchmark of 20 to 25%.
+Staff costs can significantly impact profitability.
+In one case study, a business's salary expenses were 53.2% of sales, more than double the industry benchmark of 20–25%.

 Net profit margin

-Businesses may quote net profit before taxes, or after taxes.
-In this guide, you focus on net profit before taxes.
+Businesses may quote net profit before or after taxes.
+The calculations below focus on net profit before taxes.

 How to calculate profitability

-Profitability calculation follows this basic formula: (Profit ÷ Revenue) × 100 = Profitability percentage.
+The basic formula is: (Profit ÷ Revenue) × 100 = Profitability percentage

 1. Determine your profit amount (gross or net)